raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 >
 > One two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), ...

-This conforms to the description given above, but it has the performance characteristics of [Trial Division](https://en.wikipedia.org/wiki/Trial_division): Every number, whether prime or not, must be 'touched' by every prime smaller than it.
-Melissa O'Neill calls this an "Unfaithful Sieve."
+"But Ben," Althea asked, "Do you see the problem with this code?
+It has the performance characteristics of [Trial Division](https://en.wikipedia.org/wiki/Trial_division): Every number, whether prime or not, must be 'touched' by every prime smaller than it, whether it is divisible by that prime or not.
+Melissa O'Neill calls this an 'Unfaithful Sieve' in her paper [The Genuine Sieve of Eratosthenes][g]."

 ---

-### altering our metaphor
+### ben's sieve

-Instead of thinking of "crossing numbers out of a list," let's think of the sieve in the title: Let's build an actual sieve, a data structure that we can use to determine whether a number is prime or not.
+Ben agreed.
+"Yes, it's terrible.
+I dislike how everything is jumbed together, so I extracted the sieve into its own object.
+In this day and age, there's no need to be all fussy about pure functional programming if you aren't actually using a pure functional language."

-Our sieve will be an object with a constructor and two methods of note:
+"The important thing is to avoid terrible stateful antipatterns and action-at-a-distance.
+So I created a `Sieve`, an object with a constructor and two methods of note:

 0. `addAll(iterable)` adds all the elements of `iterable` to our sieve.
 It is required that the elements of `iterable` be ordered, and that the first element of `iterable` be larger than the lowest number of any iterable already added.
 0. `has(number)` tests whether `number` is present in our sieve.
 It is required that successive calls to `has` must provide numbers that increase.
 In other words, calls to `has` are also ordered.
 Since calls to `has` are ordered by definition, the sieve is free to internally discard `number` if it returns `true`.

-Given such a data structure, our generator for primes is much simpler:
+"Given a sive object, my generator for primes is much simpler:"

 {% highlight javascript %}
 function * Primes () {